 telc Deutsch C1 Hochschule

-Further ReadingGerman Language Requirements for International Students to Study in Germany
+Further ReadingGerman Language Requirements to Study in Germany

 Other than the language certificate, another formal requirement that applicants need to fulfill is to have a secondary school leaving certificate that is considered equal to the German A-Levels.
 Most applicants from outside the EU do not fulfill this requirement and therefore need to visit the Studienkolleg.